atomic-nfts/standard/README.md

  - Can be bridged to any blockchain network

 # Contributing
-If you want to contribute to atomic-nfts and make it better, here's the tutorial to make a good, clean pull request.
+Contribute to atomic-nfts and make it better, here's the tutorial to make a good, clean pull request.

 ## How to make a clean pull request
 - Create a personal fork of the project on Github.